CycloneDX/cyclonedx-javascript-library/README.md

 ## Capabilities

-* Enums for the following use cases
+* Enums for the following use cases:
   * `AttachmentEncoding`
   * `ComponentScope`
   * `ComponentType`
   * `ExternalReferenceType`
   * `HashAlgorithm`
-* Data models for the following use cases
+* Data models for the following use cases:
   * `Attachment`
   * `Bom`
   * `BomRef`, `BomRefRepository`